A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: 2D Natural Images

 \subsubsection{Few-Shot Learning~(FSL)}

-Garcia~\emph{et al.}~\cite{garcia2018few} formulate FSL as a supervised interpolation problem on a densely-connected graph, where the vertices stand for images in the collection and the adjacency is learnable with trainable similarity kernels.
-They also extend the proposed method to semi-supervised and active learning tasks.
-TPN~\cite{liu2019learning} constructs graphs on the top of embedding space to fully exploit the manifold structure of the novel classes.
+FSL aims to generalize to new tasks that only have a few samples.
+GNN was introduced to compensate for the lack of semantic correlations.
+TPN~\cite{liu2019learning} constructs graphs in the embedding space to exploit the manifold structure of novel classes.
 Label information is propagated from the support set to the query set based on the constructed graphs.
-Compared to the above node-labeling framework, Kim~\etal~\cite{kim2019edge} propose a edge-labeling GNN framework that learns to predict edge labels, explicitly constraining the intra- and inter-class similarities.
-Luo~\etal~\cite{luo2020learning} formulate meta-learning-based FSL as continual learning of a sequence of tasks and resort to Bayesian GNN to capture the intra- and inter-task correlations.
-Yang~\etal~\cite{yang2020dpgn} devise a dual complete graph network to model both distribution- and instance-level relations.
-Chen~\etal~\cite{chen2021hierarchical} exploit the hierarchical relationships among graph nodes via the bottom-up and top-down reasoning modules.
-Instead of using GNN to perform label propagation, Yu~\etal~\cite{yu2022hybrid} introduce an instance GNN and a prototype GNN as feature embedding task adaptation modules for quickly adapting learned features to new tasks.
+Bottom-up and top-down reasoning modules~\cite{chen2021hierarchical} are introduced to explore the hierarchical relations of semantic classes.
+Compared to the node-based labeling frameworks, \cite{kim2019edge} proposes an edge-labeling GNN that learns to predict edge labels, explicitly constraining intra- and inter-class similarities.
+Instead of using a GNN to perform label propagation, Yu~\etal~\cite{yu2022hybrid} introduce an instance GNN and a prototype GNN as feature embedding task adaptation modules for quickly adapting learned features to new tasks.
+Moreover, meta-learning-based approaches~\cite{garcia2018few,yang2020dpgn,luo2020learning} can directly solve data scarcity by imitating the distribution shift during training and performing class-based information transfer.